 Finding a Testimony Again

-During those years, Smith and his first wife divorced.
-By 2014, though, Smith was happily Catholic, happily living in a historic district in Dallas, and happily remarried.
-Change was coming yet again, however, as his wife, Susan, had been offered a promotion in Baltimore, if she made it through the vetting process.
-With Smith working as a managing attorney in Texas, the prospect of a promotion that would take his wife so far away was bittersweet.
+That year his wife, Susan, had been offered a promotion in Baltimore if she made it through the vetting process.
+With Smith working as a managing attorney in Texas, the prospect of a promotion that would take his wife so far away from him was bittersweet.

-Smith called up his good friend Mike, asking him to pray for them and to put Susan’s name in the temple.
-But, as a joke, Smith added, “However, Mike, if God really wants me to be LDS again, he will send her to Salt Lake.”
+He called up his good friend Mike, asking him to pray for them and to put Susan’s name in the temple.
+As a joke, Smith added, “However, Mike, if God really wants me to be LDS again, He will send her to Salt Lake.”

-He continues, “There wasn’t a position open in Salt Lake, so I felt pretty comfortable saying that.
-But the very next day the person in Salt Lake retires and my wife’s paperwork is transferred from Baltimore to Salt Lake and she is hired with no vetting.
+Smith continues: “There wasn’t a position open in Salt Lake, so I felt pretty comfortable saying that.
+But the very next day the person in Salt Lake retires and my wife’s paperwork is transferred from Baltimore to Salt Lake, and she is hired with no vetting.
 I called Mike and said, ‘You are not going to believe this.
 Susan is going to Salt Lake!’
-And he said, ‘Well you know what you told God.’”
+And he said, ‘Well, you know what you told God.’”
 When Smith explained that he had only been joking, Mike quipped, “God wasn’t.”

-After this exchanged, Smith felt shaken and reawakened to the possibility of returning to the Church.
-“I hit my knees and said, ‘Okay God.
+After this exchange, Smith felt shaken and reawakened to the possibility of returning to the Church.
+“I hit my knees and said, ‘Okay, God.
 You want me to be LDS again?
-Fine, but you got to do your part.
-I don’t have a testimony and I have these issues that I need answers to.’”
-After listing all his questions and doubts, Smith watched in awe during the following days, he continues, “one by one I would wake up in the middle of the night with an answer, every single night.
+Fine, but you’ve got to do your part.
+I don’t have a testimony, and I have these issues that I need answers to.’”
+After listing all his questions and doubts, Smith watched in awe during the following days.

-“One of my issues was why is there no archeological evidence of the Book of Mormon.
-[But one night] God said to me, ‘Does the fact you can walk the streets of Jerusalem make the Bible true?’
-And I said, ‘No.’ He said, ‘But what if somebody uncovered a sign tomorrow that said ‘Welcome to Zarehemla, population 420.’
+He recalls, “One by one, I would wake up in the middle of the night with an answer—every single night.
+One of my issues was [the lack of] archaeological evidence of the Book of Mormon.
+[One night] God said to me, ‘Does the fact that you can walk the streets of Jerusalem make the Bible true?’
+And I said, ‘No.’ He said, ‘But what if somebody uncovered a sign tomorrow that said, ‘Welcome to Zarahemla, population 420’?
 What would that do to the Book of Mormon?’
 And I said, ‘Then it would make it true.’
 But He said, ‘Then where would be your faith?’”

-One by one his questions fell away until March 16, 2015, he awoke with his testimony alive and strong.
-“In my mind, I could see the Lord and He walks up to me and says, ‘Okay, I have kept your testimony warm and safe.
-This time take care of it,’” Smith remembers, recalling the Lord cupping his hands around the testimony and placing it on Smith’s heart.
+One by one, his questions fell away until, on March 16, 2015, he awoke with his testimony alive and strong.
+“In my mind, I could see the Lord, and He walks up to me and says, ‘Okay, I have kept your testimony warm and safe.
+This time take care of it.’”
+Smith recalls the Lord cupping His hands around the testimony and placing it on Smith’s heart.
 “He held it like a living thing when He gave it back to me.
-[And I realized] it is a living thing and if you don’t feed it and nourish it and nurture it, it will die.”
+[And I realized that] it is a living thing, and if you don’t feed it and nourish it and nurture it, it will die.”

 Smith returned to the same stake president he had met with in 2009, asking to be re-baptized, knowing he would face a Church hearing.
 “But the difference is, this time, because I had my testimony back, I was willing to do whatever it takes,” Smith says.
-“It’s cool when you know you have to have a church court but everyone is rooting for you.”
+“It’s cool when you know you have to have a Church court but everyone is rooting for you.”

-Less than a week after his Church court, Smith was baptized as a member of The Church of Jesus Christ of Latter-day Saints.
+Less than a week after his Church court, Smith was once again baptized a member of The Church of Jesus Christ of Latter-day Saints.

 Meeting President Uchtdorf

-Before his baptism, Smith had a strong prompting while visiting his wife in Salt Lake on general conference and Easter weekend that he needed to move to Salt Lake.
-The only problem was that Susan was a born and raised Texan, and Smith didn’t know how she would respond to the news.
+Before his baptism, while he was visiting his wife in Salt Lake City during general conference and Easter weekend, Smith had a strong prompting: he needed to move to Salt Lake City.
+The only problem was that Susan was a born-and-raised Texan, and Smith didn’t know how she would respond to the news.

 When Smith broached the topic, Susan admitted, “I haven’t known how to break this to you, but I want to live here from now on.
 I don’t want to go back to Texas.”
-But there was only one problem: their historic house, built in 1929, was virtually unsellable—riddled with foundation problems and nearly every other problem you can imagine.
+But there was still another problem: their historic house in Dallas, built in 1929, was riddled with foundation problems and nearly every other problem you can imagine—it was virtually unsellable.
 Undaunted, Susan responded, “We’ll think of something.
 If the Lord wants you here, something will happen.”

-Soon after, Smith received a knock on his door.
+Soon thereafter, Smith received a knock on his door.
 A complete stranger offered to buy his house for more than its value.
 Even after Smith explained the foundation problems, the man insisted on buying the house.
-Yet, on a recent trip to Dallas, Smith returned to his old home, learning the buyer of the house had disappeared and the house was in foreclosure.
-For the Smiths, it was a sign and a miracle.
+Yet, on a later trip to Dallas, when Smith returned to his old home, he learned that the buyer of the house had disappeared and the house was in foreclosure.
+For the Smiths, the sale of the home was a sign and a miracle.

-“When the Lord wants you someplace, he wants you someplace,” Smith affirms.
-It was in 2016 when Smith received the phone call from President Dieter F. Uchtdorf and an invitation to meet the apostle in person.
-It was during their meeting President Uchtdorf asked Smith if he could tell Smith’s story in the priesthood session of October 2016 general conference.
+“When the Lord wants you someplace, He wants you someplace,” Smith affirms.
+It was in 2016 that he received the phone call from then-President Dieter F. Uchtdorf and an invitation to meet the apostle in person.
+During their meeting, President Uchtdorf asked for permission to relate Smith’s story in the priesthood session of the October 2016 general conference.

-Even before the October 2016 priesthood session of general conference, though, Smith’s story had ways of reaching those who needed to hear it.
-On April Fool’s Day 2016, Smith received a call from a missionary, asking if he had just logged into mormon.org requesting answers to his questions.
+Even before the October 2016 priesthood session of general conference, Smith’s story had a way of reaching those who needed to hear it.
+On April Fool’s Day 2016, he received a call from a sister missionary asking if Smith had just logged in to mormon.org requesting answers to his questions.
 Smith was out of town, his laptop hundreds of miles away.
 There was no way he could have logged in.

-Earlier this year at a gun show, Smith struck up a conversation with another Texan about their home state when the discussion turned to the Church.
-Smith told the man, half joking, “I’m a member of the Church.
+A year later, at a gun show, Smith struck up a conversation with another Texan about their home state when the discussion turned to the gospel.
+Smith told the man, with a laugh, “I’m a member of the Church.
 In fact, if you listened to President Uchtdorf’s talk, you’ve heard about me.”